stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-\- 2) Nvidia's Net Income also did x2 → it validates the stock price change.
+\- 2) Nvidia's Net Income also did x2

 &nbsp;

+→ it validates the stock price change.

+&nbsp;

+\- 3) AMD Net Income decreased a lot

+&nbsp;

-\- 3) AMD Net Income decreased a lot → its share price should have decreased more.
+→ its share price should have decreased more.

 &nbsp;